SoundScapeRenderer/ssr/doc/manual/renderers.rst

 Binaural Renderer
 -----------------

-Binaural rendering is a technique where the acoustical influence of the human head is electronically simulated to position virtual sound sources in space. **Be sure that you use headphones to listen.** Note that the current binaural renderer reproduces all virtual sources exclusively as point sources.
+Binaural rendering is an approach where the acoustical influence of the human head is electronically simulated to position virtual sound sources in space. **Be sure that you are using headphones to listen.**

-The acoustical influence of the human head is coded in so-called head-related impulse responses (HRIRs).
+The acoustical influence of the human head is coded in so-called head-related impulse responses (HRIRs) or equivalently by head-related transfer functions.
 The HRIRs are loaded from the file ``/usr/local/share/ssr/default_hrirs.wav``.
 If you want to use different HRIRs then use the ``--hrirs=FILE`` command line option or the SSR configuration file
 (Section :ref:`Configuration File <ssr_configuration_file>`) to specify
 your custom location.
 The SSR connects its outputs automatically to outputs 1 and 2 of your sound card.

-For virtual sound sources which are closer to the reference position (= the listener position) than 0.5 mtrs, the HRTFs are interpolated with a Dirac impulse.
+For virtual sound sources that are closer to the reference position (= the listener position) than 0.5 m, the HRTFs are interpolated with a Dirac impulse.
 This ensures a smooth transition of virtual sources from the outside of the listener's head to the inside.